Breast Implant Removal

 A hot topic lately (particularly online) is the idea of “en bloc” resection, where the implant and capsules are removed as one complete unit.
 En bloc resection techniques are associated with cancer surgery, which is generally not applicable to standard capsulectomy procedures (with a possible exception being in the case of BIA-ALCL).
 For patients with normal (in other words, very thin) capsules, particularly when they have implants under the pectoralis (chest) muscles and therefore sitting right on the ribcage, a true en bloc excision can literally be physically impossible.
 In some of these cases, the capsule can have the thickness and consistency of wet tissue paper and cannot be removed intact off the ribs without tearing.
 A true en bloc surgery is much more feasible when capsules are thicker, and particularly when the implants are over the muscle.

-Even with these more anatomically favorable cases, in any en bloc case, the surgery requires a much larger incision in order to remove the implant and capsule as one unit, which generally is not worth the tradeoff.
-A complete capsulectomy is generally the best option to remove the entire capsule while reducing the incision length and amount of tissue trauma.
 In this situation, the capsule dissection is performed with the implant in place for as long as possible, then the implant is removed from inside the capsule, and the remainder of the capsule is dissected and removed.
 This can all be performed through a short breast crease scar.
 For any gossamer-thin capsule stuck on the ribs, the Bovie electrocautery device can be used to vaporize any capsule still adherent to the ribcage.

 Explantation Requiring Volume Addition and/or Mastopexy (Breast Lift)